rodiojp/.Net_Core/ReactJs/README.md

 For react-router 4 and 5 keep the path

+`<Route exact: bool/>`
+When true, the active class/style will only be applied if the location is matched exactly.
 ```jsx
 import { Route, Switch } from 'react-router';
 export default class App extends Component {